A Witi on the Splendiferous Butterfly An Exposition on How the Butterfly is Swum

 The large majority of the kick's thrust comes from the ankles and feet.

 The lower legs do not thump the water which creates drag.

-To some degree, the chest passes through the same water and space the head,
+To some degree, the midbody passes through the same water and space the head

 Ideally, the feet do not break the surface but come right up to it, although it's ok should the heels surface.

-It can be valuable to describe any part of the butterfly stroke with respect
+It is valuable and necessary to describe and rearticulate many elements of the butterfly stroke

-to any other part, especially those that are happening simultaneously, or, in succession.
+with respect to various other parts, especially those that are happening simultaneously, or,

-Just the same, it’s helpful to isolate parts of the stroke.
+in succession.
+Just the same, it’s helpful to isolate aspects of the stroke.